Zero-Tang/NoirVisor/src/svm_core/readme.md

 - The `Logical APIC ID Table` is unique among different virtual machines.
 All vCPUs within a VM share the same page.
 This page maps the logical APIC ID to the physical APIC ID in the VM.

 #### World-Switch
 AVIC won't automatically set and clear the `Is Running` bit in `Physical APIC ID Table` entry.
-NoirVisor should be setting this bit when scheduling vCPUs. <br>
+NoirVisor should be setting this bit when scheduling vCPUs. \
-When NoirVisor schedules a vCPU onto the physical core, the `Is Running` bit and `Host Physical APIC ID` field in the corresponding `Physical APIC ID Table` entry should be set accordingly. <br>
+When NoirVisor schedules a vCPU onto the physical core, the `Is Running` bit and `Host Physical APIC ID` field in the corresponding `Physical APIC ID Table` entry should be set accordingly. \
 When NoirVisor schedules a vCPU out of the physical core, the `Is Running` bit should be cleared so AVIC will not deliver IPI to a wrong physical core but will trigger a VM-Exit instead.

 ### APIC Virtualization without AVIC